John Bardo

-John William Bardo (October 28, 1948 – March 12, 2019) was an American educator, most recently serving as the 13th President of Wichita State University (WSU).
-Previously, Bardo served as a faculty member at Western Carolina University (WCU) after serving as the 10th Chancellor for 16 years.
+John William Bardo (October 28, 1948 – March 12, 2019) was an American educator and the 13th President of Wichita State University (WSU).
+Previously, Bardo was a faculty member at Western Carolina University (WCU) after serving as its 10th Chancellor for 16 years.

 Biography

 Education

 John grew up in Cincinnati, Ohio and graduated from Oak Hills High School.
-After high school, he attended the University of Cincinnati, where he graduated in 1970 with a Bachelor of Arts in economics.
-After attending Cincinnati, Bardo graduated from Ohio University with a Master of Arts in sociology in 1971, followed by his doctorate at the Ohio State University in 1973.
+After high school, he attended the University of Cincinnati, where he graduated with a Bachelor of Arts in economics.
+After attending Cincinnati, Bardo graduated from Ohio University with a Master of Arts in sociology, followed by his doctorate at the Ohio State University.

 Early career

 In 1976, Bardo started his career at Wichita State University in the sociology department for five years, where he also won a Fulbright scholarship to study in Australia.
 In 1983, Bardo left Wichita State to become the Dean of Liberal Arts and Sciences at Southwest Texas State University (now Texas State).
 After serving at Southwest Texas State for three years, Bardo served as Provost and Vice President for Academic Affairs at two different institutions – the University of North Florida from 1986 to 1990 and Bridgewater State College from 1990 to 1993.